limamalexandre/connectFour/README.md

 # connectFour
-This is the connect four game with the ability to play offline or online.
+This is the connect four game in the 5x4 grid.